Geovation/catalyst-ngd-wrappers-aws/README.md

 This repository enables the deployment of Geovation Catalyst NGD Wrapper resources on Amazon Web Services (AWS).

-- For a process for automatically deploying the API and all the associated required AWS resources, refer to the docs on the [catalyst-deployment repository](https://github.com/Geovation/catalyst-deployment).
+- A template for automatically deploying the API and all the associated required AWS resources can be found at our [catalyst-deployment repository](https://github.com/Geovation/catalyst-deployment).
 - For the python package underlying the functionality of this deployment, see [catalyst-ngd-wrappers-python](https://github.com/Geovation/catalyst-ngd-wrappers-python).
 - For the correspond deployment tools for Azure, see [catalyst-ngd-wrappers-azure](https://github.com/Geovation/catalyst-ngd-wrappers-azure).